mwaura-k/Implementing-EDA/README.md

 The main objective for this research is to figure out how we can predict which individuals are most likely to have or use a bank account.

+# Experimental Design taken
+ Deal with outliers and anomalies

+ Deal with missing data within the dataset.

+ Perform univariate, bivariate and multivariate analysis

+ Implement the solution by performing the respective analysis i.e. factor analysis, principal component analysis, and discriminant analysis.

+ Challenge your solution by providing insights on how you can make improvements.